transloadit/uppy/website/src/docs/core.md

 Uninstall all plugins and close down this Uppy instance.
 Also runs `uppy.reset()` before uninstalling.

 * `reason`: If set to the string `user`, it will also cancel any running Transloadit assemblies.
-Set to `null` to disable this behavior.
+Set to `unmount` to disable this behavior.

 ### `uppy.logout()`